-7.15.8.
+7.14.9.
 Ongoing Treatments

-If the claims administrator has approved an ongoing course of treatment to be provided to you over a certain period of time or for a certain number of treatments, any reduction or termination under of such course of treatment before the approved period of time or number of treatments end will constitute a denial.
-You will be notified of the denial within the time period set forth in section 7.15.9, Chart of Time Limits for Plan Claims, before the reduction or termination occurs, to allow you a reasonable time to file an appeal and obtain a determination on the appeal.
-With respect to appeals for benefits under the medical plan and dental plan, coverage for the ongoing course of treatment that is the subject of the appeal will continue pending the outcome of such appeal.
+If the claims administrator has approved an ongoing course of treatment to be provided to you over a certain period of time or for a certain number of treatments, any reduction or termination under such course of treatment before the approved period of time or number of treatments end will constitute a denial.
+You will be notified of the denial within the time period set forth in section 7.14.10, Chart of Time Limits for Claims, before the reduction or termination occurs, to allow you a reasonable time to file an appeal and obtain a determination on the appeal.
+Coverage for the ongoing course of treatment that is the subject of the appeal will continue pending the outcome of such appeal.